paul1204/convience-store-business-requirements/README.md

 The owner would like to migrate to a SaaS instead of manual data entry into QuickBooks We have integrated with the Legacy POS system to be able to upload Shift Data into Amazon's S3.
 The SaaS will consume and keep accounting record

+See Business Requirements to understand the Business Needs